marmelab/labyrinth/README.md

 Once the env file has been set,you can either run the app in development or poduction mode.

+/!\ Note: The server automatically detects mobile devices and serves the mobile app automatically.
+You can test mobile mode using the developper tools from your browser.

 ### Development

 ```sh